forrest79/phpgsql/docs/fluent.md

 Fluent interface can be used to simply create SQL queries using objects.

 Fluent methods are defined in the `Forrest79\PhPgSql\Fluent\Sql` interface.
-There are 3 objects implementing this interface.
+There are three objects implementing this interface.
 You can start your query in the same way from all these objects:

 - `Forrest79\PhPgSql\Fluent\Query` - this is the basic object, that generates queries (but can't execute them)
 - `Forrest79\PhPgSql\Fluent\QueryExecute` - this is `Fluent\Query` object extension, requires `Db\Connection` object and can execute queries in the database